obeninteractive/easy-modal/readme.txt

 5. Copy and Add ``eModal-#` class from the modals settings page to the object you want to make activate the modal window.
 Will work on divs, links, list elements and just about anything else.

 == Changelog ==
+= v1.2.2 =
+* Added filter to add meta boxes and em options to custom post types.

 = v1.2.1 =
 * Fixes compatibility issues with Ultimate TinyMCE Plugin.
 * Added plugin update notes to plugin page when updates are available.